maovidal/buildroot_pi_swupdate/README.md

 ./externals/pi_swupdate/run_cm4.sh make cm4_defconfig
 ```

-Besides the above, other containers are provided if you just want pre-fabricated definitions to test and develop based on the `tryboot` and `autoboot` mechanisms.
+Besides the above, other containers are provided if you just want pre-fabricated definitions to test/develop based on the `tryboot` and `autoboot` mechanisms.
 The resulting images don't offer `SWUpdate` support.

 * For the `Pi2` using the `tryboot` mechanism: